 Liam Neeson isn't doing thrillers anymore despite how much people want him to

-Special set of skills or not, Liam Neeson says he's finished making thrillers.
+Liam Neeson left many of his fans disappointed after saying he's done making thrillers.

-In an interview, Neeson said that he plans to stop even though it's hard to turn down the lucrative offers he gets thanks to his box-office success in the three "Taken" films, as well as other thrillers.
+Neeson said in a new interview that he plans to stop even though it's hard to turn down the lucrative offers he gets thanks to his box-office success in the three "Taken" films, as well as other thrillers.
 Neeson believes he's simply getting too old to be an action hero.

 Neeson still has two upcoming revenge thrillers he's already shot: "Hard Powder," in which he plays a snowplow driver who faces off with drug dealers, and "The Commuter," with director Jaume Collet-Serra, who also directed Neeson in "Unknown," ''Non-Stop" and "Run All Night."